New Brunswick lawyers specializing in slip, trip and fall cases

 A “slip and fall” or “trip and fall” is the generic term for a personal injury which occurs when someone slips, trips or falls as a result of a dangerous or hazardous condition.
 It includes falls as a result of water, ice or snow, as well as abrupt changes in flooring, poor lighting, or a hidden hazard, such as a gap or hard to see hole in the ground.
 The National Center for Injury Prevention and Control estimates that more than 8 million people are injured in falls every year.

-Responsibility of NJ property owners in slip and fall accidents
+Responsibility of NJ property owners in slip, trip and fall accidents

 Property owners in New Jersey have a responsibility to keep their premises free of obvious hazards and dangerous conditions.
 If you are on someone else’s property and injure yourself as a result of a dangerous condition, the landowner or business proprietor may be liable for your injuries.
 A simple fall on a cracked sidewalk, a slippery grocery store floor, an icy sidewalk, or an uneven stairwell, can result in serious injuries and create financial burdens.